a91quaini/intrinsicFRP/README.md

 probability that the factors selected by the estimator are indeed useful factors tends to 1 as the sample size tends to infinity.

+For **heteroskedasticity and autocorrelation robust covariance matrix estimation**, the package implements the [@newey1994automatic] covariance estimator.

-For **evaluating model misspecification**, the toolkit implements the HJ model misspecification test formulated by [@hansen1997assessing], along with the corresponding standard errors as provided by [@kan2009model].
+For **evaluating model misspecification**, the toolkit implements the HJ model misspecification test formulated by [@hansen1997assessing], following the implementation of [@kan2008specification].

 Lastly, the functions for **testing model identification** are specialized versions of the rank tests proposed by [@kleibergen2006generalized] and [@chen2019improved].
 These tests are specifically tailored to assess the regression coefficient matrix of test asset returns on risk factors.